ttoino/feup-so/README.md

-# FEUP-LTW
+# FEUP-SO

 Weekly exercises from the SO course unit at FEUP.

-Exercise descriptions provided in portuguese (adapted from the given PDFs).
+Exercise descriptions provided (adapted from the given PDFs).

 ## Unit info